GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/sending-a-notification-when-there-is-a-new-post/en.md

 </div>

-This GraphQL query will be executed whenever a new post is created or, to be more precise, whenever PHP function `wp_insert_post` is invoked in the application (as this function triggers hook `wp_insert_post`):
+This GraphQL query will be executed whenever a new post is created or, to be more precise, whenever WordPress function `wp_insert_post` is invoked (as this function triggers hook `wp_insert_post`):

 ```php
 $postID = wp_insert_post([